WRITER, Film LECTURER

-Sandi Durnford-Slater has been working as a freelancer in film, media, and theatre since 2004.
+Sandi Durnford-Slater worked as a freelancer in film, media, and theatre from 2004 until 2018.
 Her work includes entertainment journalism, lecturing Film Studies, acting, writing as well as still photography.

 “Pick up a camera.
 Shoot something.
 No matter how small, no matter how cheesy, no matter whether your friends and your sister star in it.
 Put your name on it as director.
 Now you’re a director.
 Everything after that you’re just negotiating your budget and your fee.” — James Cameron

-Sandi has lectured Film Studies in some form or other since 1998 as well as doing part time freelance work since 2004.
+Sandi lectured Film Studies in some form or other from 1998 as well as doing part time freelance work from 2004 (until recently).
 She loves working with STORY and CHARACTER, collaborating with other creative people to tell stories which impact popular culture.
-Though she has worn many hats in the media industry, that which currently forms the bulk of her time is freelance entertainment journalism.
+Though she has worn many hats, that which currently forms the bulk of her time is writing.

 Sandi has worked with TheSouthAfrican, SAPeople, Every Nation London, the BBC Schools Initiative, Selah Education, SACGD, DMI Productions, Liz Lugt, Future Productions, SVG Productions, The Sunday Times.
 Sandi works as a part time director of a family shipbroking company, where she does the marketing and writes website copy.
 Sandi blogs at Nyamazela.com.

-Film and Theatre (and by extension many other areas of art and popular culture) is her passion and she takes an active interest in, and enjoys commentating on and writing about issues that surround the media.
+Stories are her passion and she takes an active interest in, and enjoys commentating on and writing about issues that surround culture (and now also Shipbroking ;).